-For very fast movement use continuous high, so that you can shoot off more frames per second to capture the exact moment.
+For very fast movement use continuous high drive mode, so that you can fire off more frames per second to capture the exact right moment.

-The number of frames per second you can capture will depend on your camera.
+The number of frames per second you can capture depends on your camera.

 3. Focus area for motion photography